Equal Opportunities Section (EOS) Student Travel Award

 Credit: American Fisheries Society

-Please use this online award nomination form to apply for the Equal Opportunities Section (EOS) Travel Award to attend the 2023 Annual Meeting of the American Fisheries Society (AFS) to be held in Grand Rapids, Michigan, from August 20-24, 2023.
+Please use this online award nomination form to apply for the Equal Opportunities Section (EOS) Travel Award to attend the 2024 Annual Meeting of the American Fisheries Society (AFS) to be held in Honolulu, Hawaii, from September 15-19, 2024.

 Information regarding the EOS can be found at: https://equalopportunity.fisheries.org/